HustLion/cppPrac/README.md

 ## Develop Plan
 Afer step 2, I can use this flashcard app to help with my graduate exam.

-* Step 1: Write json data with editor and manually copy and save. - done
+* Step 1: Write json data with editor and manually copy and save. - partially done => bug: doesn't support multiline edit..
+No syntax highlighting...
+After clicking `new item`, doesn't generate structure according to the template.
 * Step 2: Show json data in browser with the json data I wrote. - developing
 * Step 3: Show json data in browser with data fetched from my Heroku app. => refer to https://github.com/thormartin91/flashcard
 * Step 4: Edit and save data to Heroku app. => refer to https://github.com/thormartin91/flashcard